vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/kriyA/venkaTanAthaH/AhAra-niyamaH.md

 - foods intended for dEvatAs
 - foods offered to dEvatAs such as Sivan
-- foods that harm our praaNan and indriyam
+- foods that harm our prANan and indriyam
 - foods that are unrecognizable
 - foods that are intolerably hot
 - foods that are not palatable to the mind